dtinsley333/BangazonPrime_XUnit/README.md

 ##Clone the Example app from https://github.com/dtinsley333/BangazonPrime_XUnit.git
 A few of the tests work already, some don't.

-1. Fix the current tests that don't work by creating code that turns the red broken test to green passing tests.
+ 1. Create a test to make sure movies that are not eligible for streaming are indeed not eligible.
  2. Create tests for allowing sellers to create products that are Bangazon Prime.
-3. Add test to test that a product of the type holiday movie is eligible for Bangazon prime from October to January.
+ 3. Add test to test that a product of the type holiday movie is eligible for streaming by Bangazon Prime customers from October to   January.
 User must also have a Bangazon Prime Membership.
-4. Create a test that tests that users without Bangazon Prime are offered Bangazon Prime at a discount on Black Friday.
+ 4. Create a test that tests that users with Bangazon Prime are offered Bangazon Prime at a discount on Black Friday.
  5. Create a test that returns a list containing products featured in "Deal of the Day".
+All products must be Bangazon Prime eligible. list containing products featured in "Deal of the Day".
 All products must be Bangazon Prime eligible.